r043v/jQuery.scribe/readme.txt

 scribe let you save in some manner,

-easyest way is to let him do the get or post request, on success, editor will be released and original node filled with data returned by save.php, if save.php return nothing, editor data will be used
+easyest way is to let him do the get or post request, on success, editor will be released and original node filled with data returned by server side script, if return nothing, editor data will be used

 scribe.setSave("post","/save.php");

+scribe.setSave("get","/save.php");

-as this, save.php only receive "data" var in post, filled with editor html
+as this, save.php only receive "data" var in post or get, filled with editor html

 hey you miss an identifier :/
 you can set an argument more who will be a callback who must return a javascript object with all you need more to make your save